Vegetable Oil Motoring - Frequently Asked Questions

 Yes, as long as the WVO has been properly de-watered / cleaned / filtered.
 From the engine's point of view, it really doesn't matter whether you use shop-bought veg oil or recycled WVO.
 See my WVO FAQ page for more WVO related questions.

-I'm sorry I cannot answer this question.
-I just don't know the answer.
-I don't claim to be an expert in cars or conversion systems.
-The best bet is to contact experts like DieselVeg who will give you free advice.
+I really wish people would not ask me this.
+I simply do not know.
+I don't claim to be an expert about cars or conversion systems.
+The best bet is to contact a professional fitter who will give you free advice.

 No. It's perfectly legal and even the British government has been sensible enough to make provisions for it.